 - Performance

 - Composition

-- Aural Skills
+- Aural skills

-- Musical Literacy

-- Knowledge of Musical Works
+- Musical literacy

+- New Zealand music research

+- Music technology

 There are 8 Level 2 Achievement Standards available.
 Six of achievement standards are internally assessed by the school and two externally assessed.

 Up to 30 credits in NCEA Level 2 It is not expected that student will do all of the available units